The Hubble Space Telescope Survey of M31 Satellite Galaxies I. RR Lyrae-based Distances and Refined 3D Geometric Structure: Distance determination

 Under this assumption, we derived an empirical correction term, defined as the difference between the W(I,V-I)-based PWZ of \hyperlink{cite.Marconi15}{M15} and that of \hyperlink{cite.Nagarajan22}{N21}, and used it to recalibrate the \hst\ PWZs to be consistent with the \textit{Gaia}\ eDR3 distance scale.
 The functional form for this correction term is:

 Figure~\ref{fig:Correction} illustrates the overall size of the empirical correction term as a function of period and [Fe/H].
 For periods typical of RRab pulsators ($\rm -0.35<\log{P}<0$), $\mu$ decreases by 0.02 to 0.1~mag, in line with the findings of \hyperlink{cite.Nagarajan22}{N21}.
 For the illustrative purposes of Fig.~\ref{fig:Correction}, we have assumed a linear correlation between the period and the ($V-I$) color, so that a period range of $\rm -0.6<\log{P}<0$ would map onto the color range $0.3<(V-I)<0.6$.
 The color term in Eq.~\ref{eq:Gaia} arises from the fact that \hyperlink{cite.Marconi15}{M15} and \hyperlink{cite.Nagarajan22}{N21} use different values of $R$ in their definition of W($I,V-I$).
-The presence of this color term implies that a transformation from \hst\ magnitudes to Johnson was still involved in our procedure.
-However, the small coefficient of this color term means that any systematic arising from the filter transformations is only of order 0.01~mag.
-To apply Eq.~\ref{eq:Gaia}, we transformed from F606W/F814W to V/I using the prescription of \citet{Saha11} and from F475W/F814W to V/I using that of \citet{McQuinn15}.
+To calculate this color term in Eq.~\ref{eq:Gaia}, we transformed the intensity-averaged F606W/F814W magnitudes to V/I using the prescription of \citet{Saha11} and the F475W/F814W magnitudes to V/I using that of \citet{McQuinn15}.
+The presence of this color term implies that a transformation from \hst\ magnitudes to Johnson was still involved in our procedure, which was otherwise performed entirely in the native HST photometric system.
+However, the small coefficient of this color term means that any systematic arising from the filter transformations affects the final distance only by a factor of order 0.01~mag.
+Similarly, the quoted random uncertainties in the filter transformations only contribute a term of order 0.003~mag to the final distance error budget.